Back to all posts

 Your water heater’s thermostat is responsible for controlling how hot the water gets.
 If the thermostat is set too high (most experts recommend 120°F) or if it malfunctions, the water can overheat.
 As water heats up, it expands in a process called thermal expansion, which dramatically increases the pressure inside the tank.
 The relief valve will then open to release that pressure.
 If you suspect your water is dangerously hot or see steam coming from the valve, it’s a serious safety concern.
 You should contact a professional for emergency plumbing services to inspect the thermostat and heating elements right away.

-Sediment Is Blocking the Valve
+Could Sediment Be Blocking the Valve?

 Over time, minerals like calcium and magnesium naturally present in your water can settle at the bottom of your water heater, creating a layer of sediment.
 Small particles of this sediment can get stirred up and flow into the T&P valve when it opens.
 If a piece of debris gets lodged in the valve’s sealing surface, it can prevent the valve from closing completely, causing a slow but persistent leak.
 Regular water heater maintenance, including flushing the tank annually, can help prevent this buildup.
 If you think sediment is the issue, our team can perform a full system check as part of our plumbing services.